JHAhmed/cloudcam/README.md

 # CloudCam

 CloudCam is a modern camera app built with SvelteKit and Capacitor, designed to save photos directly to the cloud.
-It features a Progressive Web App (PWA) experience, native Android support, and seamless integration with Supabase for cloud storage.
+It features a Progressive Web App (PWA) experience, native Android support, and seamless integration with Cloudflare R2 for image storage.

 ## Features

 - **Take Photos**: Capture images using your device's camera via Capacitor.
-- **Cloud Storage**: Instantly upload photos to Supabase Storage, ensuring you never run out of space.
+- **Cloud Storage**: Instantly upload photos to Cloudflare R2, ensuring you never run out of space.
 - **Gallery**: View your saved photos in a dedicated gallery page.
 - **Authentication**: Secure access to your content with AuthLock.
 - **PWA Support**: Install CloudCam on your device for a native-like experience.